All-In-One Solutions and Page Builders

 All-In-One solutions like Avada and Divi’s theme on the other hand are entire website builders for WordPress that make it even easier to set up more feature rich sites by providing most of the functionality required to build a website out-of-the-box.
 They are basically like Wix or SquareSpace, but they are built for WordPress and you still have to get hosting for your site.
 However, we do not recommend using Divi or Avada for building websites.
 The problem is that when you use Divi or Avada you are effectively locked into using their theme, and page builder, and all of their other built-in features in an otherwise open source ecosystem.
 Wix and SquareSpace are extremely limited compared to WordPress-based solutions; however they make up for it by being the most user-friendly solutions for creating a website quickly, making them ideal for simpler, one-off, or temporary websites.
 They are particularly suitable for those who do not view their website as an evolving project and whose needs can be met with the features offered by Wix or SquareSpace.

 Rather than competing for supremacy with the best features and functionality, or focusing on any one specific area, solutions like Divi and Avada try to solve too many problems for inexperienced website owners and in the process detract from what actually makes WordPress so great.
 Despite this, they continue to be popular because they make it easy to build a website.
 If we used something like the Elementor page builder or the Avada website builder on the Indigetal WebCraft platform it would result in far more resource-intensive websites with little actual benefit to our clients.
 Many advanced customizations wouldn’t be possible, we wouldn’t be able to shop around much further or consider a different plugin if something better came along later on – and if there was an incompatibility with another plugin, an all-in-one solution like Divi or Avada would always take priority!
-As out-of-the-box solutions, they are effectively luring in novices, fostering dependency and locking them in.
+As out-of-the-box solutions, they are effectively luring in novices, fostering dependency, and locking them in.
 Moving away from these kinds of tools wouldn’t just be an inconvenience, it would require starting over from scratch…

 Navigating the WordPress Diaspora to Develop a Solution